 How to Deal with Parental Alienation

 Parental alienation is when a child rejects a parent, resists contact with a parent, or shows extreme reluctance to be with a parent.
-The child's rejection of the parent occurs because of alienating behavior by the other parent, either done unconsciously or intentionally.

 Parental alienation is when a child rejects a parent, resists contact with a parent, or shows extreme reluctance to be with a parent.
-The child’s rejection of the parent occurs because of alienating behavior by the other parent, either done unconsciously or intentionally.
+The child’s rejection of the parent occurs because of alienating behavior by the other parent, whether it’s done intentionally or unintentionally.
+Parental alienation is a phenomenon seen almost exclusively with high-conflict divorce or separation cases.

 Many experts consider parental alienation a form of child abuse.
-Children have an innate desire to have a relationship with both of their parents.
-Decades of research overwhelmingly show that children who have a secure, close relationship with both of their parents are better-off emotionally, physically, academically, and socially.
+Children have an innate desire to have a relationship with both parents.
+Decades of research show that children who have a secure, close relationship with both parents are typically better-off emotionally, physically, academically, and socially.
 Children who experience parental alienation can face a lifetime of harm from things like depression, drugs and alcohol, failed relationships, multiple divorces, or estrangement from their children later in life.

-Signs of Parental Alienation
+Signs of parental alienation

-Some purposeful behaviors that alienating parents use to drive a wedge between the other parent and child include purposely not complying with court-ordered visitation, undermining the other parent’s authority, using the child as a spy, and sharing intimate details about the relationship or divorce that are inappropriate for the child’s age, such as infidelity, sexual issues, finances, or abuse.
+Some purposeful behaviors that alienating parents use to drive a wedge between the other parent and child include purposely not complying with court-ordered visitation, undermining the alienated parent’s authority, using the child as a spy, and sharing intimate details about the relationship or divorce that are inappropriate for the child’s age, such as infidelity, sexual issues, finances, or abuse.

-The use of a co-parenting communication service like TalkingParents can help maintain unalterable documentation of your calls and messages, all of which can be ordered in your Record for court.
+The use of a co-parenting communication service like TalkingParents can help maintain unalterable documentation of your calls and messages, all of which can be ordered in your Records for court.

 If you are the alienated parent, remember to take care of your mental and emotional heath as well.
 Focus on positive, constructive behaviors and avoid any desire to punish the other parent or be angry with your child.
 Combating parental alienation is emotionally draining.
-Consider working with a counselor yourself or joining a support group for other parents affected by parental alienation.
+Consider working with a counselor or joining a support group for other parents affected by parental alienation.